We Welcome Your Application to Join Us!

 We’ll meet in the San Francisco International Airport.
 Once everyone has arrived, we’ll drive to our campground just outside San Francisco and spend the day getting to know one another, playing games, and reviewing our gear.

 We’ll spend the next several days exploring the Lake Tahoe region on foot and by kayak.
 We’ll hike in Eldorado National Forest, exploring Lake Tahoe’s Emerald Bay, the Desolation Wilderness, and Meiss Country.
 When we’re not hiking, we’ll enjoy the beach, play games, and swim in the crystal-clear water.
-While at Lake Tahoe, we will kayak Emerald Bay with professional guides.
+While at Lake Tahoe, we will kayak with professional guides who’ll teach us the skills we need to travel along the coastline.
 From the water, we’ll soak in views of Lake Tahoe and the surrounding mountains.
+After a day of practicing our kayaking skills, we’ll put them to the test with a sunset kayak, complete with a short astronomy lesson!

 After exploring Lake Tahoe, we’ll venture west to raft the American River with professional guides.
 We will raft down fun, exciting rapids surrounded by beautiful scenery and friends.